Josde/Skaarladder/README.md

 Skaarladder is an open-source ladder creation web app for League of Legends.
 It allows you to create ladders and compete with your friends to see who can climb higher on SoloQ.

 ## Deploying basics
+Modify ALLOWED_HOSTS in settings.py to your domain of choice.
 Configure the following config vars or put them in a .env file in the project root:
   - API_KEY: Your Riot Games API Key.
   - SECRET_KEY: Your Django secret key.